 1. It’s a Grooming Thing

 Cats have a reputation for being loners, but that’s not entirely true.
 Cats do have social relationships with other cats, and they love to groom their feline friends!
 Sometimes, that transfers over to humans.
 Your cat doesn’t know that you prefer tongue-free methods of cleaning; they just want to help.
-Sometimes the grooming is even an attempt to teach you how to clean yourself like you would a kitten!
+Sometimes the grooming is even an attempt to teach you how to clean yourself like they would a kitten.

-2. Feet are a Safe Space
+2. Feet Are a Safe Space

 3. You’ve Got a Yummy Taste or Smell